nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <br>![result for 'view 1'](images/viewFirstResult.png)

-### Adding Next of Kin to a Participant: `addNok`
+### Adding Next-of-Kin to a Participant: `addNok`

-Add Next of Kin to Participant at specified index.
+Adds a Next-of-Kin to a Participant.

 Format: `addNok INDEX n/NAME p/PHONE tag/TAG`

-* Add a Next of Kin to Participant at the specified `INDEX`.
+* Adds a Next of Kin to the Participant at the specified `INDEX`.
-* The index refers to the index number shown in the displayed Participant list.
+* The index refers to the index number of the Participant as shown in the displayed Participant list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* All fields including `n/NAME`, `p/PHONE`, and 'tag/TAG' must be provided.
-* Next of Kin with the same name cannot be assigned to the same Participant
+* A Next-of-Kin with the same name cannot be assigned to the same Participant.

 Example Usage:
-* `addNok 1 n/Jannette Yeo p/88734323 tag/Spouse` - adds Next of Kin whose name is Janette Yeo with contact number 88734323 and with tag Spouse to the first Participant.
+* `addNok 1 n/Jannette Yeo p/88734323 tag/Spouse` - adds a Next-of-Kin whose name is Janette Yeo with contact number
+  88734323 and tag Spouse to the first Participant.

-### Removing Next of Kin from a Participant: `deleteNok`
+### Removing Next-of-Kin from a Participant: `deleteNok`

-Remove Next of Kin at specified index from a Participant at another specified index.
+Removes a Next-of-Kin from a Participant.

 Format: `deleteNok INDEX_1 INDEX_2`

-* Removes the Next of Kin at specified `INDEX_1` from the Participant at specified index `INDEX_2`.
+* Removes the Next-of-Kin at specified `INDEX_1` from the Participant at specified index `INDEX_2`.
+* `INDEX_1` refers to the index number of the Next-of_Kin as shown in the Participant's list of Next-of-Kins.
-* The index refers to the index number shown in the displayed Participant list.
+* `INDEX_2` refers to the index number of the Participant as shown in the displayed Participant list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Example Usage: